djcooke/compendium/collections/_eo_091_enemies/lamia_queen.md

   - name: "Petrifaction"
     potency: n/a
     description: "huge 360 degree gaze inflicting stone curse (1m); also affects enemies.
-Used every 30 seconds when under 90% health"
+Used every 30 seconds when below 90% HP"
 notes:
   - Dread beast
   - "Immune to knockback, which means it will not die to the Rotosmash ability